Hotmoka/hotmoka/README.md

 ```

 configures a node that uses the quantum-resistant qtesla-p-III
-algorithm as default signature algorihtm, that is expected to be more resistant than
+algorithm as default signature algorithm, that is expected to be more resistant than
 qtesla-p-I but has larger signatures than qtesla-p-I.

 Quantum-resistance is an important aspect of future-generation blockchains.